fordfrog/xml2csv/README.md

     --filter-column <name>
         Column on which the filter should be applied.
-When specifying filter command line switches, you must you this switch as the first one as it initializes new filter.
+When specifying filter command line switches, you must use this switch as the first one as it initializes new filter.
 You can specify more filters, each one beginning with this switch.
 You can filter the rows even on columns that are not part of the output.